enzo-project/enzo-dev/doc/manual/source/user_guide/BuildingEnzo.rst

     ~/enzo/src $ cd src/
     ~/enzo/src $ ls
-    Makefile enzo     enzohop  inits    ring     yt
+    Makefile      P-GroupFinder anyl          enzo          enzohop       inits
+    lcaperf       mpgrafic      ring
     ~/enzo/src $

-Right now, we're just building the main executable (the one that does the simulations), so we need the enzo/ directory.
+Right now, we're just building the main executable (the one that does the simulations), so we need the ``enzo/`` directory.

 ::